Attend a conference

 - Sam Kottler will cover costs for 10 people to attend conferences this year.

 - Michael Ivey will help cover costs for conferences, with a special interest in Chef/automation/devops events.

 - Pycon and PyLadies organize scholarships for Python conferences.

-- GopherCon, the Go programming language conference, offers sponsored tickets for women.
+- GopherCon, the Go programming language conference, offers sponsored tickets for all kinds of underrepresented folks.